30 Years of Impact

 Who We Are

 SOS Children’s Villages Illinois offers an innovative approach to traditional foster care.
-Our model of care gives children the opportunity to live in a nurturing, stable, single-family home with their brothers and sisters in the care of a full-time, professionally trained Foster Parent in one of our Villages.
-Children benefit from the stability of remaining with their siblings as well as the support of neighboring SOS Illinois Foster Parents and the entire community.
+Our model enables siblings to stay together in a nurturing, stable, single-family home in the care of a full-time, professionally trained Foster Parent in one of our three Villages.
+The Village setting offers wraparound services for the children and families we serve.

 Our Villages

-The unique strength of the Village lies in the collective power of loving Foster Parents, dedicated staff,
+The unique strength of our Villages lies in the collective power of dedicated Professional Foster Parents, Child Welfare staff, Clinical Therapy programs, and many more on-site services working together to help underserved children and families.

 Click here to see a gallery of photos of our Villages and sites.